garcmax/RPG_Notepad/README.md

 Install instructions :
 * install nodejs
+* install mongodb and create a rpgblocnote db (will change in future)
+* run mongo
-* open a command line and execute npm install -g bower
+* open a command line and execute
+..* npm install -g express
+..* npm install -g grunt-cli
+..* npm install -g bower
+..* npm install
-* go to root folder then execute bower install
+..* bower install
-*
+..* grunt
+* now the server must have started, just open a browser and go to http://localhost:8080